WPChill/strong-testimonials/readme.txt

 Need to add a field?
 Want to remove one?
 No problem.
 Use the fields editor to **customize the form** to your specific situation, including the field order, the text before or after, the placeholder text, and required fields.

-The form also offer **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), [Simple reCaptcha](http://wordpress.org/plugins/simple-recaptcha), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).
+The form also offer **anti-spam** options like honeypots and Captcha via these plugins: [Captcha](http://wordpress.org/plugins/captcha/), [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/), and [Advanced noCaptcha reCaptcha](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).
 The form messages for the required fields, the success and error messages, and even the Submit button are customizable too.
 It's pretty cool.

 = Admin =